neo4j/cypher-language-support/docs/semantic-analysis.md

     $rt_exports.semanticAnalysis = $rt_mainStarter(($args) => cnsa_Main_analyzeQuery($args.data[0]));
 }));
 ```

+### Historic of modifications

+We don't need to do these anymore, but best to keep a log of what we had to do at some point to make the transpiled file to work:

+- Substitute `global` by `globalThis` in the code that sets the module scaffolding at the top, so the code can be used from both NodeJS and a web browser.

 - Escape the    (\u2028 and \u2029) from the string (the need to be in a backtick quoted one) and escape the ` `` `: